Most of the information on this music preservation website

 Ethnomusicologist researching, editing, performing religious music of the Shakers.

-Managing Editor, Film Music Critic for Film Music Review.
+Film Music Critic and Managing Editor of -- Film Music Review

 Music consultant for Boston Camerata, National Geographic Society, Sampler Records and others.